Diminished Value Claims in North Dakota

 Start by documenting the accident and all related damage.
 Obtain the police report, take detailed photographs of the damage before and after repairs, and keep all repair estimates, invoices, and receipts.
 Verify that the other driver was at fault and that the police report supports your position.
 Under North Dakota's modified comparative negligence rule, your fault must be less than 50% to recover anything [3].

-Send a formal demand letter to the at-fault driver's insurance company.
-Include the appraisal, police report, repair documentation, and a clear statement of the amount you are seeking.
-Explain that North Dakota law recognizes diminished value as a compensable property damage.
-Give the insurer a reasonable deadline to respond (typically 30 days).
+If you believe your situation warrants a claim, send a formal demand letter to the at-fault driver's insurance company.
+Include the police report, repair documentation, and a clear statement of the amount you are seeking.
+The insurer is very likely to deny a DV claim based on the current state of North Dakota law.

 What Affects Your Diminished Value Amount